Martin322s/softuni-shared-trips/README.md

 **Description:** The Register Page allows users who are not logged in to create a new account by providing their email, password, and gender.
 Passwords are hashed and should match.

 ---

+## Login Page (Logged Out User)

+**Description:** The Login Page allows users who are not logged in to log in with their registered email and password.

+---

+## Logout (Logged In User)

+**Description:** The Logout action is available to logged-in users.
+Upon successful logout, any session information is cleared, and the user is redirected to the Home Page.

+---